fabxy/accessibilityCV/README.md

 # accessibility
-Project in computer vision to recognize the accessibility of places.
+Computer vision project to recognize the accessibility of places.